 About Punakaiki, West Coast, New Zealand

-The Pancake Rocks and Blowholes
+The Pancake Rocks and blowholes

 The Coast Road

-Punakaiki is located near the centre of the “Coast Road”, one of the most spectacular coastal drives in the world.
-The roads are well sealed all the way.
-To allow time to stop and enjoy some of the walks and coastal views, we recommend allowing much longer than the drive times given in most travel guides.
+Punakaiki is located near the centre of the Coast Road, rated as one of the most spectacular coastal drives in the world.
+Take your time en route so you can stop and enjoy some of the walks and coastal views.

-Fur Seals may appear a little awkward when moving on land, but once underwater they’re graceful swimmers.
+Fur seals may appear a little awkward when moving on land, but once underwater they’re graceful swimmers.
 Seal pups are particularly energetic, playing with other pups and objects such as seaweed and reef fish.